Corsica Haute Route - Trekking the GR20

 - Classic coast to coast walking across the length of Corsica

-- Bavella to Calenzana, trekking the famous GR20
+- Calenzana to Conca, trekking the complete GR20 in Corsica

-- Hiking, scrambling and ascending of serious ridges
+- Hiking, scrambling and ascending of spectacular ridges

 - Vehicle support with access to bags wherever possible